tilde-nlp/tildemt-selector/tildemt-selector/README.md

 To integrate the Tilde MT system selection web component in a web-based CAT tool or in a similar web app one must implement several steps which consist of:
 * inserting the `tildemt-selector` custom element in you page's HTML;
-* attaching event handlers in JavaScript to manage the web component's lifecycle;
+* managing the component's lifecycle by attaching event handlers in JavaScript or by manually triggering state transitions;
 * using the web component's configuration state to make translation requests to the Tilde MT API;
 * persisting and restoring the state to allow subsequent editing of the